rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 # Classes: state and behaviour

+## Learn to

+- Understand how to create classes and objects in Ruby

+## Introduction

 Imagine we had these user stories for a bank:

 - As a customer I would like to deposit money in my account